DefactoSoftware/360-iOS/README.md

 $ pod setup
 ```

-Naviate to the projects folder and:
+Navigate to the projects folder and:
 ```$ pod install```

 This generates a `.xcworkspace` file with our project and a separate project for the pods.
 It can be opened from the command line by doing: